15 Apr, 2026

 There is archive fever all around - lots of projects: celebratory, critical, nostalgic, speculative, artistic and also manipulative.
 Right to memory has become sharply contested.
 Gone are the days of grandma’s tales.

 But documenta15 is determined to make a case for indigenous as authentic voices from the South.
 A white German art critic commented over a cup of coffee - It is so refreshing.
 I am bored with Western modern art.
-Time to dance to kill someone’s boredom.
+So it is time to dance to kill someone’s boredom.
 Decolonial noises make for a nice therapy for the tired and the bored subjects of modernity!

 And some of us learn the art of articulating the anger of the POCs (person of colour).